Oprah Makes Instantly Iconic #TimesUp Speech While Accepting Golden Globe

 “She lived as we all have lived, too many years in a culture broken by brutally powerful men,” the OWN network founder said in front of a weepy crowd.
 “For too long, women have not been heard or believed if they dare speak the truth to the power of those men.
 But their time is up.
 Their time is up.”

-By telling the story of Taylor, Oprah reminded the world that sexual abuse and misogyny isn’t an ill that has devastated only the entertainment industry.
+By telling the story of Taylor, Oprah reminded the world sexual abuse and misogyny isn’t an ill that has only devastated the entertainment industry.
 It’s a disease corrupting Hollywood, and tiny pockets of Alabama, and roadside motel rooms in need of cleaning, and rural farms.
-As the businesswoman said, “It's one that transcends any culture, geography, race, religion, politics, or workplace.”
-That is why the survivors of this darkness are oftentimes "the women whose names we'll never know".
+As the business woman said, “It's one that transcends any culture, geography, race, religion, politics, or workplace.”
+That is why the survivors of this darkness are oftentimes “the women whose names we'll never know.”

 “I want all of the girls watching here now to know, that a new day is on the horizon.” @Oprah accepts the 2018 Cecil B. de Mille award. #GoldenGlobes pic.twitter.com/hbquC1GBjm— Golden Globe Awards (@goldenglobes) January 8, 2018